CB Event Forwarder 3.2.0 Released

 This is a major new release with two new features:

-In Cb Response 5.2, a new “raw sensor exchange” has been introduced for customers that are subscribing to all endpoint events.
+In EDR 5.2, a new “raw sensor exchange” has been introduced for customers that are subscribing to all endpoint events.
 Previously, the server would receive the data from sensors, unpack all the events and resend them individually over the message bus.
 The large volume of very small messages introduces a large overhead.

 The new “raw sensor exchange” solves this problem in two ways: first, it greatly reduces the volume of messages broadcast over the bus by sending batches of sensor messages instead of a single message at a time.
 Additionally, these messages are compressed, further saving network bandwidth.